-Non-energetic approaches have been investigated to simulate and control continuum robots as well~\cite{Renda2014, Till2019, Zheng2022, Rucker2022}.
-The \textit{single-shooting} method has been a prominent approach due to its comparatively simple implementation, fast computation speed, and high accuracy~\cite{Till2019}.
-Unlike strain-parametrization-based methods, no prior assumptions are made on the shape of the robot.
-However, it does not achieve the computational efficiency of the low-order models, especially if soft-material parameters are considered.
-In fact, it has been reported that the method has inherent drawbacks for soft continuum robots \cite{Boyer2023}.
+Non-energetic approaches have been investigated to simulate and control continuum robots~\cite{Renda2014, Till2019, Zheng2022, Rucker2022}.
+The \textit{single-shooting} method has been a prominent approach due to its comparatively simple implementation, and a good trade-off between accuracy and computation time~\cite{Till2019}.
+Unlike strain-parametrization-based methods \cite{dellasantina_modelbased_2023, Boyer2021}, no prior assumptions are made on the shape of the robot.
+However, it does not achieve the computational efficiency of low-order models, especially if soft-material parameters are considered.
+In fact, it has been reported that the method has inherent drawbacks for \acsp{scr} \cite{Boyer2023}.}

 \textit{In this work}, a \emph{non-energetic approach} based on a simple collocation method is presented.
 It tackles the highlighted disadvantages of the single-shooting method and low-order strain parametrization while maintaining state-of-the-art accuracy during experimental validation.
 The symbolic implementation using a \ac{cas} and the resulting comparably lightweight expressions allow the derivation of a first-order state-space model formulation in closed form.
 Respective output models and Jacobians of the state equation are derived as well to accelerate simulations.